imankur/Wall-Post/README.md

 wallView - Wall View (Container)

 ####PHP Script :
-insert_action.php - For inserting new post
+insert_action.php - For inserting new post,updating and deleting.
 get_data.php - For getting data from database inform of JSON object